sinch/net-ConferenceCalling/readme.md

 }
 ```
 ### Add UI
-Add a view with the following elements, dont worry about the form, we will come to that.
+Add a view with the following elements, don’t worry about the form, we will come to that.
 ```html
 @model ConferenceCalling.Models.ConferenceDetailsViewModel
 <h1>@Model.Conference.ConferenceName</h1>